 “Irrigate through the catheter every four hours during the day using Normal Saline (do not use tap water).
 It is important to irrigate more frequently if the urine output has diminished or if the Blake drain or Penrose drain seems to have a significant increase in the amount of output.
 No need to wake up overnight to irrigate, last irrigation should be before you go to bed, and then upon waking in the morning.
 It is important to irrigate in order to keep the catheter free of mucous plugs, or blood clots so that urine is able to drain out and not back up into the kidneys.”4

-- Have the aforementioned supplies at the ready.
+- Have the supplies ready.

 - Use towelettes or soap and water to wash your hands